-A handy tip is to hire a professional photographer during the event.
-This means any footage or photographs you manage to take can be used as promotion for next year’s event – it’s all about thinking towards the future.
+A handy tip is to hire a professional photographer or delegate someone to take photos and videos during the event.
+This also means any footage or photographs you have can be used as promotion for next year’s event – it’s all about thinking towards the future.

 Social media has become integrated into everyday life, so it makes sense to add social media management to your public relations to-do list.

 The best way to utilise social media as event promotion is to create a hashtag.
-It’s important that once you create your event’s hashtag, you use it often and keep it consistent.
-This is the best way that the hashtag can spread and be used by other people.
+It’s important once you create your event’s hashtag, you use it often and keep it consistent.

 During the event, use company social media accounts to update content or share live videos so your audience is present – even if they’re not in the room.

 “If you can have influencers and celebrities posting from your event and using your hashtag it can do amazing things for your brand,” said Jess.

 Follow up with the media after the event and make sure they have everything they need to publish the story including key statistics, names and titles of spokespeople, images, additional video footage.